 Fondant sunflowers also offer the advantage of flexibility.
 Decorators can make them in any size and shade of yellow or golden and place them anywhere on the cake.
 The sunflowers are also fun for guests to eat, even though they may not taste quite as good as the buttercream alternative.

 Due to the gooey nature of buttercream icing, sunflowers made with it won't look quite as photorealistic as those made with fondant might, but they'll almost certainly taste better.
-Buttercream's rich, sweet flavor and creamy texture win out over fondant's chalky qualities and saccharine taste, and buttercream flowers can look bright and shiny at any reception.
+Buttercream's rich, sweet flavor and creamy texture win out over fondant's chalky qualities and saccharine taste, and cakes with buttercream flowers can look bright and shiny at any reception.
 When the sunflowers are made with buttercream that uses shortening, they can also hold up to relatively high temperatures, so they won't melt or break down when on display at a summer wedding.

 Fake sunflowers aren't the most popular choice for a wedding cake, but they are one of the most affordable.
 Faux sunflower bouquets are available at thrift stores, craft stores and decorating stores, and they rarely cost more than a few dollars.
 If the craftsmanship is high-quality, it'll be difficult for guests to tell the difference between the flowers on the cake and real, fresh sunflowers.
 The fake florals are also a wise choice when time is of the essence and you need a sunflower wedding cake put together on short notice.
+These flowers cake be added to a burlap ribbon and make a great option for a country wedding cake.

-Sunflower Cake Designs
+Rustic Small Sunflower Cake

 One of the best parts of having a sunflower cake is that it will look fantastic with almost any design and shape.
 Tiered square cakes, round cakes, or sheet cakes will also work well with the flowers, and even a tiny wedding cake could look dramatic and imposing with a big fresh sunflower on top.
 A cascading design also looks particularly good with the bright yellow flowers.
 For more ideas, browse pictures of wedding cakes, sketch out design ideas of your own, or talk with a decorator about possibilities that will fit your price range.